Scientific Name

 Description

 Agave palmeri is a succulent plant that forms a stemless, usually solitary rosette of thick, fleshy, lance-shaped leaves with margins armed with teeth and a long terminal spine.
 It is the largest species that grows in the United States.
-Leaves are ascending to spreading, up to 3 feet (90 cm) long and 7.6 inches (19 cm) wide.
+The leaves are ascending to spreading, measuring up to 3 feet (90 cm) in length and 7.6 inches (19 cm) in width.
 They are pale to glaucous green or green, sometimes tinged with red.

-The flowers are cream to pale yellow or light green, up to 3 inches (7.5 cm) long, and appear on branches in the upper third up to 16.5 feet (5 m) tall flower spike.
+The flowers are cream to pale yellow or light green, and appear on branches in the upper third of the spike that can grow up to 16.5 feet (5 m) tall.
+They can reach a length of 3 inches (7.5 cm).

 How to Grow and Care